GunjanKhatrii/GunjanKhatrii/README.md

 Welcome to my GitHub!

 I'm an aspiring Machine Learning Student with a passion for learning, exploring, and building.
-I'm currently diving deep into Python, SQL, and machine learning, and I'm excited to share some of the projects I've been working on here.
+I am proficient in Python and SQL.
+I'm currently diving deep into Artificial Intelligence and machine learning, and I'm excited to share some of the projects I've been working on here.

 ### 🔧 Tools & Technologies:
 - Python & ML libraries (NumPy, Pandas, Scikit-learn, Seaborn, Bokeh etc.)